 Reduce cramping, pain and other PMS symptoms that may be indicative of a stagnation of your body’s qi (energy) and blood.

 B*tch’s Brew Herbal Tea is also highly-effective at encouraging healthy menstrual flow.
-An Apothecary favorite, B*tch’s Brew is a delicious yet therapeutic blend for PMS relief.
+One of our most popular blends, B*tch’s Brew is a delicious yet therapeutic blend for PMS relief.
 To reduce PMS and cramping or pre-period insommnia, anxiety, breast tenderness and more, begin drinking this hormone-balancing blend 10 -14 days before your period is expected, or enjoy throughout the entire cycle.

 Supports uterine health, strengthens the liver, balances hormones, encourages healthy blood flow to reduce cramping and relieves stress and anxiety.